Why Quiz Websites Need More Than Questions and Scores

 Why Questions and Scores Are Not Enough

-A quiz score can tell you how many answers you got right.
-That is helpful, but limited.
+A quiz score tells users how many answers they got right.
+That is useful, but it only gives the final number.

 A Better Quiz Website Helps Before, During, and After the Quiz